 How to Install Updates on Windows Server Core

-To get the list of installed updates:
+Get a list (history) of installed updates:

 Get-Hotfix